Frequently Asked QuestionsIf you do not find the answer to your question here, please call us at 760-342-1233.

 Classes are held in each location from Monday to Saturday, with both day and evening classes to accommodate our clients’ schedules.

-Our Indio office is near Highway 111 & Oasis Street (45926 Oasis Street, Indio, CA 92201) and our Palm Springs office is near Sunrise & Vista Chino (1445 N. Sunrise Way Ste. #103, Palm Springs, CA 92262).
+The Indio Awareness Program office is near Highway 111 & Oasis Street (45926 Oasis Street, Indio, CA 92201) and the Palm Springs Awareness Program office is near Sunrise & Vista Chino (1445 N. Sunrise Way Ste. #103, Palm Springs, CA 92262).
 Both offices are easily accesible via public transportation.
 Visit the SunLine Transit Agency for routes & schedules.

 For addresses and hours, visit our Contact Us page.

 I was just arrested for DUI.
 What happens next?

 The Awareness Program and other CADTP DUI PROGRAMS are here to help you satisfy the court and DMV requirements.
 We will help you regain your driver’s license and avoid future DUI arrests.